atelierbram/blog/content/switching-color-modes/index.md

 In using the `currentColor` keyword in CSS combined with `opacity` for logos we can get monochrome images in just one color but keep the possibility to have gradations in tonality, like it is done [at Logomoon](http://logomono.com/). `Data-attributes`<sup><a href="#note-1" class="sup-link" id="supLink1">1</a></sup> (for values of colors and opacity on SVG shapes) combined with javaScript can make switching between the monochrome-and full-color mode happen by the click of a button.

+The flexibility of the CSS keyword `currentColor` can be used here to our advantage; `currentColor` picks up whatever value for color is set on – or is inherited by – the element in CSS, and behaves in that way like a variable.
+Whenever the color of the monochrome images needs to be changed, this can be done by editing just one value in the CSS.

 ```markup
 <polygon
   opacity="0.56"